-Benzene is a cyclic hydrocarbon with a chemical formula C6H6, that is, each carbon atom in benzene is arranged in a six-membered ring and is bonded to only one hydrogen atom.
+The structure of benzene has been of interest since its discovery.
+Benzene is a cyclic hydrocarbon (chemical formula: C6H6), i.e., each carbon atom in benzene is arranged in a six-membered ring and is bonded to only one hydrogen atom.
 According to molecular orbital theory, benzene ring involves the formation of three delocalized π – orbitals spanning all six carbon atoms, while the valence bond theory describes two stable resonance structures for the ring.

 - Complete delocalization of the π electrons in the ring

 - Presence of (4n + 2) π electrons in the ring where n is an integer (n = 0, 1, 2, . . .)

 Uses of Benzene

 Benzene is used in various industrial processes such as in the manufacture of lubricants, plastics, rubbers, dyes, synthetic fibers, etc. However, it has non-industrial uses too which are limited due to the reason benzene is toxic and carcinogenic.
 The different uses of Benzene are mentioned below.

 - Benzene is used in the preparation of phenol.
 It is also used to prepare aniline used in dyes and in dodecylbenzene used for the detergents.